VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 01_INTRO_PIC

 I got my degree in Cellular Biology and worked in research labs for the next five years studying diseases like cancer, HIV, and diabetes.
 My co-workers were awesome.
 I was doing cool, cutting-edge science.
 The pay was not great, and the career advancement opportunities were similarly underwhelming.
 I was looking for a change to something more lucrative, with better opportunities for advancement.
-I heard coding might be a lucrative career change.
+I heard coding might be a fruitful career change.
 So I looked into it.
 How can I become a coder? 👨‍🔬➡👨‍💻

 At the start of June 2017, I was a lab technician at the University of Colorado and had no coding experience.
 A year later, in June of 2018, I started my first job as a full-time software developer.
 And I've loved my new career choice ever since.
 In this article, I'll talk about *how* I made that career pivot, and I'll give you some ideas about how you could make a similar career pivot if it interests you.